microsoft/Inventory-Visibility-Add-in-Examples/Troubleshooting Guide/401 unauthorized invalid token issue.md

 1. Follow the [Inventory Visiblity Authentication](https://learn.microsoft.com/dynamics365/supply-chain/inventory/inventory-visibility-api#inventory-visibility-authentication) to get a valid access token from API client. **Note that you need to first retrieve a Microsoft Entra token and then retrieve an access token.** If you fail to retrieve a valid token, check the below points.
     - Verify that for each token request, you are using just the **same URL** as written in the document.
 The expected response format is also provided in the document, which is supposed to be perfectly matched.
-    - Sign in to your Azure portal and find the app registration for IV on this environment.
-Ensure that Client ID and Tenant ID are exactly the values you use when installing IV on this environment.
+    - Sign in to your Azure portal and find the app registration for IV on this environment. **Note that each environment should have its own app registration and cannot share with another environment.
+One of the common causes for 401 unauthorized errors is sharing the same app registration between different environments.** Ensure that Client ID and Tenant ID are exactly the values you use when installing IV on this environment.
 Ensure that Client Secret is not expired.
-    > [!IMPORTANT]
-    > Each environment should have its own app registration and cannot share with another environment.
-One of the common causes for 401 unauthorized errors is sharing the same app registration between different environments.
     - If you are on a Production environment and the abovementioned steps didn't help, open a support case.
     - If you are on a Sandbox environment and the abovementioned steps didn't help, try [uninstall IV](https://learn.microsoft.com/dynamics365/supply-chain/inventory/inventory-visibility-setup#uninstall-add-in) from [LCS](https://lcs.dynamics.com/Logon/Index) and then reinstall IV to unblock yourself.
 If this environment doesn't have a LCS project, [reinstall IV from PPAC](Reinstall%20IV%20from%20PPAC.md).
-1. Select the Authorization tab, enter the valid **access token** you get from step 1.
+1. Select the Authorization tab, enter the valid **access token** you get from step 1. **DO NOT** use the Microsoft Entra token.
-    > [!IMPORTANT]
-    > **DO NOT** use the Microsoft Entra token.
 ![Enter bearer token in Postman](media/enter-token-in-postman.png)
 1. Send requests to Inventory visiblity again and check whether the issue has been resolved.